-Sandra Peters, CFA, is head of the Financial Reporting Policy Group at CFA Institute.
+Sandra Peters, CPA, CFA, is head of the Financial Reporting Policy Group at CFA Institute.

 Investors need to request that the companies they invest in include the income tax footnote along with their 2017 earnings release.
 Sandra Peters, CFA, explains why.